 Discover how AWA digital defied "best practice" to drive up conversion rates for a global car rental company

-Discover Car Hire, a fast-growing car rental comparison and booking site, came to conversion rate optimization (CRO) agency AWA digital for help increasing the profitability of their website.
+Discover Cars, a fast-growing car rental comparison and booking site, came to conversion rate optimization (CRO) agency AWA digital for help with increasing the profitability of their website.

-The typical user journey through the Discover Car Hire site was similar to most other car rental companies:
+The typical user journey through the Discover Cars site was similar to most other car rental companies:

 - Home/landing page to enter search criteria (dates/location etc.)

 - Car detail page for the chosen vehicle, where users can select their extras, insurance options and start the booking process by entering personal information